aws/aws-parallelcluster/docs/tutorials/02_ami_customization.rst

     release.

-Before reading any further, take a look at the :doc:`../pre_post_install` section of the documentation to determine if the modifications you wish to make can be scripted and supported with future AWS ParallelCluster releases
+Before reading any further, take a look at the :doc:`../pre_post_install` section of the documentation to determine if the modifications you wish to make can be scripted and supported with future AWS ParallelCluster releases.

 While not ideal, there are a number of scenarios where building a custom AMI for AWS ParallelCluster is necessary.
 This tutorial will guide you through the process.